 How we can help you

 Our range of services include:

-We also provide an environmental law service, which assists individuals and community groups in environmental law cases.
-We offer this in conjunction with the Environmental Law Foundation and local law firms.
+We are a member of the Environmental Law Foundation’s law school clinic’s network, which assists individuals and community groups in environmental law cases.
+We offer this in conjunction with local law firms.

 These resources describe the law in general terms.
 They are not intended to provide legal advice on specific situations and should not be relied upon as a source of legal advice.

 Download our free legal resources and look at the links to other useful sites.

 This resource has been compiled to help students, graduate businesses and other creative practitioners understand the fundamentals of intellectual property and apply them to their own businesses.